Shihan150/iloscar/README.md

 <br>

 ## Model description
-For the details of iLOSCAR, including the relevant processes, the physical meanings of parameters, model structure, and derivation of equations, please refer to our paper (in preparation) and [Zeebe, 2012, GMD](https://gmd.copernicus.org/articles/5/149/2012/).
+For details iLOSCAR, including the relevant processes, the physical meanings of parameters, model structure, and derivation of equations, please refer to our paper (in review) and [Zeebe, 2012, GMD](https://gmd.copernicus.org/articles/5/149/2012/).

 ### Model functions

 #### Forward model ####

 In the forward mode, a specific emission trajectory is applied as the forcing and the model will return the temporal evolution of various parameters in the global carbon cycle (see Output files section).
-The core part is to solve the ODE problem:
+The core part is to solve the Ordinary Differential Equation (ODE) problem:

 $$ {d\vec y \over dt} = F(t, \vec y)   $$

-This is the ordinary differential equation system that governs the dynamic changes of the model's state variables over time, where t is time, $\vec y$ is the vector containing vaious biogeochemical tracers, and F is the function used to calculate the derivatives of the state variables $\vec y$.
+This is the ODE system that governs the dynamic changes of the model's state variables over time, where t is time, $\vec y$ is the vector containing vaious biogeochemical tracers, and F is the function used to calculate the derivatives of the state variables $\vec y$.

 #### Inverse model ####

 Five inversion options are provided in the inverse model.
-The aim of the inverse model is to derive the time-dependent carbon emission scenario ($fcinp(t)$) and the isotopic composition of emitted carbon ( $f\delta^{13}C(t)$, which can minimize the relative errors between observations and corresponding modeling results:
+The aim of the inverse model is to derive the time-dependent carbon emission scenario ($fcinp(t)$) and the isotopic composition of emitted carbon ( $f\delta^{13}C(t))$ by minimizing the relative errors between observations and corresponding modeling results:

 $$  fcinp(t), f\delta^{13}C(t) = argmin\sum_{i=1}^n  | {x_{model}(t_i) - x_{obs}(t_i) \over x_{obs}(t_i)} |   $$